maxmahlke/ssos/docs/index.rst

 Introduction to the SSO Pipeline
 ================================
 The SSO Pipeline is a flexible tool to identify and characterize Solar System Objects in consecutive exposures of the sky.
-Best use cases are wide-field imaging surveys such as the `Kilo-Degree Survery <http://kids.strw.leidenuniv.nl/>`_, for which the pipeline was `originally desinged <https://www.aanda.org/articles/aa/ref/2018/02/aa30924-17/aa30924-17.html>`_.
+Best use cases are wide-field imaging surveys such as the `Kilo-Degree Survey <http://kids.strw.leidenuniv.nl/>`_, for which the pipeline was `originally designed <https://www.aanda.org/articles/aa/ref/2018/02/aa30924-17/aa30924-17.html>`_.

 The pipeline is written in ``python 3``.
 The three main steps are